barneygale/mncrft/docs/registry.rst

 Registry
 ========

-.. currentmodule:: quarry.types.buffer
+.. currentmodule:: mncrft.buffer

-Quarry can be told to encode/decode block, item and other information by setting the :attr:`~Buffer.registry` attribute on the in-use buffer.
-This can be set directly or by deriving a subclass and customizing :meth:`~quarry.net.client.ClientFactory.get_buff_type()`.
-The registry affects the following methods:
+mncrft can be told to encode/decode block, item and other information by setting the :attr:`~Buffer.registry` attribute on the in-use buffer.

 - :meth:`~Buffer.unpack_slot()` and :meth:`~Buffer.pack_slot()`
 - :meth:`~Buffer.unpack_block()` and :meth:`~Buffer.pack_block()`